Published on October 17th, 2013 | by Ruben5

 Vintage sherry from other bodegas

-Lustau has a small list of vintage oloroso sherries (Añada 1989, Añada 1990 and Añada 1997 so far), all naturally sweet.
+Lustau has a small list of vintage oloroso sherries (Añada 1989, Añada 1990, Añada 1997, 1998 and 2000 so far), all naturally sweet.
 They also have vintage brandy.
 Moreover they started bottling single cask sherry in limited amounts.
 This is not only wine from a specific vintage but also from one specific butt.

 Bodegas Tradición have several vintage sherries: Oloroso 1970 and Oloroso 1975 that were taken over from the old Bodegas Croft when they were dismantled.
 Late 2014 they bottled a Palo Cortado 1975.
 They are also maturing 1982, 1987, 1991 and 1998 vintages.
 Most are Palo Cortado or Oloroso, but they have some Amontillado as well.